azazazo/azazazo.github.io/content/posts/sieberr25.md

 {{< math >}}

 Last weekend I participated in SieberrSec as part of the team `ist es over für mich` (the German team), with two other friends.
 It was my first time doing a CTF with them, and we managed to clinch first place for both qualifiers and finals, which I'm pretty proud of.
-I will be writing about most of the challenges that I managed to solve during and after the CTF.
+I will be writing about some of the challenges that I managed to solve during and after the CTF.

 # Quals
 ## Crypto - h1math